hyperledger-archives/composer/packages/composer-website/jekylldocs/getting-started/development-tools.md

         ./stopFabric.sh
         ./teardownFabric.sh

-*If you want to swap between v0.6 and v1.0, ensure you have issued a `stopFabric.sh` and a `teardownFabric.sh` command first be START on the other version*
+*If you want to swap between v0.6 and v1.0, ensure you first issue a `teardownFabric.sh` command on your original version.*

 ## Script details